eclipse/lsp4jakarta/DEVELOPING.md

 To test the changes interactively, you must use a language client.

-Below, we will document how to build and test using the Eclipse IDE client in this repository (jakarta.eclipse).
+In the following sections, we document how to build and test using the Eclipse IDE client in this repository (jakarta.eclipse).

 ## Prerequisites